mohammadaliawan/RB130/2nd_pass/Blocks/notes_blocks.md

 ### When is the `LocalJumpError` raised?

-When a method is invoked that contains the `yield` keyword for yielding to the block but no block is passed upon method invocation.
+When a method is invoked that contains the `yield` keyword for yielding to a block but no block is passed upon method invocation.

 ### How can we define a method that does not raise an error whether a block is passed to it or not?